Skenkel/skenkel.github.io/README.md

 These days I focus on technology and art.
 I have a day job, (involving reliability, distributed systems and using ml for practical things), but that's not really what this is about.

-I've always been a weeb, and that is a defining component of my aesthetic, so most of my art is exploring that subculture.
+I've always been a weeb, and that is a defining component of my aesthetic, so most of my art is exploring that subculture, or the intersection of that subculture with sword fighting, dungeons and dragons and similar.
-This is about me exploring that subculture on the bleeding edge of technology and aesthetics.
+I've always been interested in the  bleeding edge of technology and aesthetics, at least until recently.

 What happened to the old site?